Madoshakalaka/python-typing-to-typescript/readme.md

     content: str
 ```

-If your consumer uses typescript, then rewriting this file as a typescript interface is pretty much a necessity.
+If your API consumer uses typescript, then rewriting this file as typescript interfaces is pretty much a necessity.
 This tool provides a CLI that does the conversion for you.

 Our output: